raycast/extensions/docs/api-reference/clipboard.md

 ## Overview

-You can write contents to the clipboard through {@link writeTextToClipboard} and clear it through [clearClipboard](file:///Users/mann/Developer/api-alpha/documentation/modules.html#clearClipboard).
-We also provide convenience actions such as [CopyToClipboardAction](file:///Users/mann/Developer/api-alpha/documentation/modules.html#CopyToClipboardAction) or [OpenInBrowserAction](file:///Users/mann/Developer/api-alpha/documentation/modules.html#OpenInBrowserAction) for standard [ActionPanel](file:///Users/mann/Developer/api-alpha/documentation/modules.html#ActionPanel)operations.
+You can write contents to the clipboard through {@link writeTextToClipboard} and clear it through [clearClipboard](#clearclipboard).
+We also provide convenience actions such as [CopyToClipboardAction](../api-reference/user-interface/actions.md#CopyToClipboardAction).

 ## API Reference